foundation-model-stack/bamba/blog/bamba31T.md

 ## Artifacts 📦

 ## Fast and Powerful ⚡🏎️

+> **Evaluation setup ⚙️ 🖥️:**
-We rerun all the benchmarks following the setup and scripts [here]() similar to our previous release.
-We run the benchmarks for various popular
+We rerun all the benchmarks following the setup and scripts [here](https://github.com/foundation-model-stack/bamba/blob/main/evaluation/README.md) for all models.
+For the v2 leaderboard results, we perform [normalization](https://huggingface.co/docs/leaderboards/open_llm_leaderboard/normalization) and report the normalized results.
+In all the evaluations, higher is better except where indicated.

 While the HF leaderboards themselves are [not active](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard/discussions/1135) anymore since models evolve, comparing the key benchmarks is an important measure of model capabilities.
 We provide these comparisons below for various benchmarks.
 We observe that compared to other SoTA models that are trained to at least 10T+ tokens (and in many cases 15T+), Bamba 9B v2 outperforms the popular Llama 3.1 8B base model on both L1 and L2 averages.